Shah Waliullah Dehlawi: Early life and education

-He died on Friday the 29th of Muharram 1176 AH, or 20 August 1762 at the time of Jummah prayer in Old Delhi, aged 59.
-He was buried beside his father Shah Abdur Rahim at Mehdiyan, a graveyard to the left of Delhi Gate.

 Views

-On Sunni Islam
+Sunni Islam

-Shah Waliullah defined Sunni Islam in broad terms, rather than confining it to a specific school of theology.
-According to Shah, Ahl al-Sunnah wal-Jam'ah are those who followed the Qur'an and Sunnah on the way of the Sahaba (companions) and Tabi'īn, by holding "fast to the beliefs of the pious ancestors (al-salaf)."
-He considered the four legal schools, as well as both the Ahl al-Hadith (Athari) and Ahl al-Ra'y (Maturidi and Ash'ari) schools of theology to be part of Sunnism.
-According to Shah, the differences between them are only over secondary issues of valid Ikhtilaf; while on fundamental issues they remain united.
+Shah Waliullah defined Sunni Islam broadly, rather than confining it to a specific school of theology.
+According to Shah, Ahlus Sunnah Wal Jamaah are those who followed the Qur'an and Sunnah on the way of the Sahaba (companions of Muhammad) and tabi'īn, by holding "fast to the beliefs of the pious ancestors (al-salaf)".
+He considered the four legal schools and the Ahl al-Hadith (Athari) and Ahl al-Ra'y (Maturidi and Ash'ari) schools of theology to be Sunni.
+According to Shah, the differences between them are only over secondary issues of valid Ikhtilaf; on fundamental issues, they are united.